ndsurgenor/moonshot/README.md

 #### Milestone 2 - Frontend Navigation
 - 2.1 - Dev Goal: set up ReactJS and its supporting libraries via the IDE and create an early  deployment to Heroku in for frontend development to begin and to ensure all is working from the very start
 - 2.2 - User Story: as a Site Visitor/User I want access to navigation links at the top of every page so I can easily move between different areas of the site
-- 2.3 - User Story: as a Site Visitor I want to easily access a sign up page so I can become a registered user and upload my own content/directly particpate with other users of the site
+- 2.3 - User Story: as a Site Visitor I want to easily access a sign up page so I can become a registered user and upload my own content/directly participate with other users of the site
 - 2.4 - User Story: as a Site User I want to easily access a sign in page so I can use the full functionality of the site

 #### Milestone 3 - User Access
 - 3.1 - User Story: as a Site User I want view additional navigational links so that I can access those areas of the site only available to registered users
-- 3.2 - User Story: as a Site User I want to remain logged in to the site until I choose otherwise so that my experience is not interuppted by having to continously re-enter my username and password
+- 3.2 - User Story: as a Site User I want to remain logged in to the site until I choose otherwise so that my experience is not interrupted by having to continuously re-enter my username and password
 - 3.3 - User Story: as a Site Visitor/User I want have a clear indication as to whether or not I am logged in/logged out so I can easily discern if I need to sign up/sign in before accessing certain pages
 - 3.4 - User Story: as a Site User I want to be able to sign out from my account so that I know my account cannot be accessed by unauthorised persons